NIURoverTeam/communications/README.md

 ### Client/Server Assignment

 Definitions: Fail-Safe: Assume all controls are set to zero if connection drop; Fail-Unsafe: Assume all controls remain the same if connection drop.

-#### Polling Method 1

-Jetson/Raspi is the client, and Base station is the server.

-Client sends a request every 250ms to the base station requesting the full rover control state.

-Client (Jetson/Raspi) determines Fail State: If no response from server, fail condition.

 #### Polling Method 2